frankshearar/Home/NuGet-Sign-Command.md

 -Timestamper - URL to an RFC 3161 time stamp server.

--HashAlgorithm - Hash algorithm to be used while digesting the package files.
+-TimestampHashAlgorithm - Hash algorithm to be used by the RFC 3161 time stamp server.
 Defaults to SHA256.

+-HashAlgorithm - Hash algorithm to be used while generating the package manifest file.
+Defaults to SHA256.

 -RSASignaturePadding - RSA padding scheme used to sign the package with an RSA certificate.
 Supported padding schemes are PKCS1-v1.5 and PSS.
 This option can be used to specify the padding scheme if the certificate is not signed with either of the two supported schemes.

--TimestampHashAlgorithm - Hash algorithm to be used by the RFC 3161 time stamp server.
-Defaults to SHA256.

 -Overwrite - Switch to indicate if the current signature should be overwritten.
 By default the command will fail if the package already has a signature.